unpolished thoughts 3/11/2019

 In ideal action, every movement is reversible.
 It’s possible to stop and change direction without disturbance.

 It wasn’t like a film where the whole scene paused and I switched from running forwards to running backwards, but I had stopped myself from continuing to place more weight on my right foot when doing so would have surely caused me harm.

 My “buckling” left knee was actually a sign of intelligence rather than impotence.
 Continuing to extend the left leg would have made it impossible not to place weight on the right foot.

 While it wasn’t the picture of grace, I had just reversed myself in order to avoid continuing along a path of harm and I came out unscathed.
 I broke my stride and created a new problem, but this was solved by the extra hop.

 As I continued running, I reflected on what had just happened and found nothing in the experience to further support my bad mood.

 Just as there was no reason to push harder through my right foot when it wasn’t properly supporting me, there was no reason to continue looking for external confirmation of the bleak outlook that I had woken up with this morning.

 I didn’t immediately shift into technicolor like Dorothy in the Wizard of Oz, but I did allow myself to begin opening, letting in a little more sunlight, a little more of the melody of my partner’s voice, a little more of the caress of the light wind through the trees.

 Nothing extraordinary here, just another little lesson that I plan to hold onto.

-A movement practice to rewrite the story of how you move through the world
+Awareness Through Movement is a movement practice to rewrite the story of how you move through the world